 So what am I doing about it?
 Well, like I said – I massively cleaned house.
 Plant-based certainly doesn’t mean no jellybeans ever, but I know it’s my responsibility to try and find a better way to snack.
 Then Tony and I talked about how we could prepare healthy meals ahead of time a few days a week, and then warm them up after work.
 I’ve also been tweeting my meals, and reading what my friends who are also taking the 28 Day Healthy Eating Challenge are eating for ideas.

 I think the most important thing I’m coming to grips with during this challenge is that I have to keep it real.
 Literally and figuratively.
 Like, I need to really focus on eating real food.
 Greens, vegetables, beans, fruit, whole grains, etc. If it has unpronounceable ingredients, don’t eat it.
 And I need to keep it real in the sense that I know myself.
 I know my strengths and weaknesses.
 I can adapt and learn to approach food differently – I don’t need to butter my bread, I don’t need to throw cheese on my spaghetti.
 But sometimes I do need a snack, and I never want it to be the “handful of almonds” every stupid diet book suggests.
-So I can opt to make coconut milk ice cream, or I can buy something made from scratch and lovely from Hot Chocolate once every few months and know that it doesn’t mean I’ve failed.
+So I can opt to make coconut milk ice cream, or I can buy Joe Joe’s from Trader Joe’s once every few months and know that it doesn’t mean I’ve failed.
 It means I’m gaining control.

 So if you can’t tell yet, I am pro-this movie.
 I was so encouraged that it’s never too late to take the reigns on your relationship with food and with your body.
 I really hope you’ll all see it when it plays near you.
 You might not go vegan, and that’s fine – but at least you’ll have the opportunity to decide what’s best for you and your family.

 Have you seen Forks Over Knives?
 What did you think?